 means declaration by the Competent Authority of the Member Country concerned that the country, zone or compartment is free from a listed disease based on implementation of the provisions of the Aquatic Code and the Aquatic Manual.
-[NOTE: The Member Country is encouraged to inform the OIE of its claimed status and the OIE may publish the claim but publication does not imply OIE endorsement of the claim.]
+[NOTE: The Member Country is encouraged to inform WOAH of its claimed status and WOAH may publish the claim but publication does not imply WOAH endorsement of the claim.]